vickymmcd/3DFractalMountains/docs/index.md

 ```

 The diamond square algorithm isn't a perfect terrain generating algorithm, but a recommended action is to run the algorithm twice, which we did, to achieve a more natural looking effect.

+## Visualizing in OpenGL

+To visualize our mountain in OpenGL we used...

+## 3D Printing

+As a result of this, we can visualize our landscapes using STL files.
+Below are some examples: